KahuanVtl/KahuanVtl/README.md

 🤵 My name is Kahuan Vitelli

-👨‍💻 I'm Dev. and technology student for 1 year!
+👨‍💻 I'm Dev. and technology student for 2 years!

 👨‍🎓 Graduating ADS in Unisinos.

-💻 My focus is currently on Fullstack
+💻 My focus is currently on BackEnd / DevOps

 <div>